-As you are aware we unfortunately had to cancel the 2020 Congress because of the covid-19 pandemic.
-However, it has been decided to postpone the Congress until 2021 on 15-21 May with a similar programme.
+As you are aware we unfortunately had to cancel the 2020 and 2021 Congresses because of the covid-19 pandemic.
+However, we can now announce that the Congress will now take place in 2022 on 14-20 May with a similar programme.
 We’ll be following the format that proved a success in Lisbon last year, with two half-days of talks and discussions with well-known speakers focusing on European issues, followed by the General Assembly and our usual workshop sessions.
 And of course, representatives of the administration will be on hand to update you on new developments.
 Our international helpdesk will be there as well, to steer you through the Commission’s various IT applications.
-A new feature in 2020 will be a workshop on insurance, in response to the many questions we’ve received recently from members on the future of the various existing insurance policies and the new travel insurance policy.
+A workshop will also be held on insurances, in response to the many questions we’ve received from members.
 As with the Lisbon Congress we will again be offering a choice between an all-in package, and an à la carte formula for the different events (though there will be a registration fee to help defray our organisation costs).

 Loutraki is a small seaside resort on the Gulf of Corinth, famous since Roman times for its therapeutic natural springs.
 Our working sessions will take place in a beautiful seafront hotel close to the town itself.
 Transfers will be laid on from Athens airport, which has flights from most European cities.
 The average temperature in Loutraki in May is 21°, and the weather is generally sunny, though there is always the slight possibility of a passing shower.

 We hope you’ll join us in Loutraki for the 2021 Congress and enjoy a relaxed break with former colleagues.

 Secretary General, in charge of the organization of the Congress